 (This answer provided for NATA by the Indiana University Athletic Training Education Program)

-Shirley A. Jones, RN, Emergency Medicine, answered
+Shirley A. Jones, RN, Cardiology, answered

 Treatment of a blister focuses on preventing infection and soothing the painful, red, irritated skin that has fluid trapped under it.
 Blisters are commonly found on the feet due to ill fitting shoes or can be caused by an irritation on the hands when gloves are not used while shoveling, gardening, raking leaves, or doing other chores.